seppo0010/pcitrw/01-algorithms/01-binary-search.md

 If you go to the opposite extreme, and ask a very specific question, it is a high-risk, high-rewards scenario.
 It is very likely you have obtained little information in most cases, but in some few you guessed correctly.

+### Properties

+Since we remove half of the options after each comparison, finding what we are looking for is actually pretty fast.
+If we have a million options, we can locate any one of them with up to 20 comparisons.
+And for a billion options, up to only 30.